-A photo shoot and food styling were part of this packaging design project.
-It was for a quality Australian beef range that is exported for retail sale in the Middle East.
+A food styling, photo shoot and packaging design project for a quality Australian beef range that is exported for retail sale in the Middle East.

 The Warmoll family emigrated from Ireland in 1852.
 Warmoll Foods is a 3rd generation, family owned business.
 Upon arriving in Australia, they opened butcher shops and raised cattle on their property which is called Jack’s Creek.

-Percept came up with packaging design that had an authentic Australian feel while still appealing to consumers in the Middle East.
+Percept’s idea for this photo shoot and packaging design project, was to create an authentic Australian feel while still appealing to consumers in the Middle East.
 It shows the strong heritage of the Jack’s Creek brand and the reputation it has as producers of premium Australian beef.

-Percept’s concept extended into a photo shoot and food styling of products in-situation, showing serving suggestions that are customised towards the audience, sensitive to their cultural differences.
+Percept’s proposed concept involved a photo shoot and food styling of products in-situation, showing serving suggestions that are customised towards the audience, sensitive to their cultural differences.

 The photography appears natural and fresh, with the main idea being that the finished packaging design for the range will inspire use of the product, and above all, look appetising to the Middle Eastern consumer.